jhnwu3/BioNetGMMFit/README.md

 to quickly download the directory to a specified directory.

+3. Navigate to the newly created program folder

+        cd Sig_GMM

-3. By default, parameters for the 3 protein linear system are provided and simulated with a pre-defined evolution matrix defined in system.cpp in the main directory, hence to get started, simply run the run shell script to begin:
+4. By default, parameters for the 3 protein linear system are provided and simulated with a pre-defined evolution matrix defined in system.cpp in the main directory, hence to get started, simply run the run shell script to begin:

         source run.sh
-4. All output (final estimate of rate constants) is recorded in out.txt
+5. All output (final estimate of rate constants) is recorded in out.txt

 ## *Prerequisites for Compiling* ##